flyaflya/causact/README.md

 to its visual nature and simple model construction, `causact` serves as a great entry-point for newcomers to computational Bayesian inference.

-*Accelerate your R-based computational Bayesian inference processes* using interactive modeling, visualization, and inference capabilities offered by `causact`.
-Harnessing the power of directed acyclic graphs (DAGs), the package establishes a cohesive language that bridges the gap between business stakeholders, statisticians, and programmers.
-With its intuitive visual interface and straightforward model construction, causact proves to be an ideal starting platform for individuals new to the realm of computational Bayesian inference.

 > The `causact` package offers robust support for both foundational and
 > advanced Bayesian models.
 While introductory models are well-covered,
 > the utilization of multi-variate distributions such as multi-variate